 Another new class, Fuel Cells, was developed with help from Lab fuel cell experts.
 This class introduces students to the science behind fuel cells and is a supplement for students participating in the Alternative Fuel Cell Challenge—an event cosponsored by LANL.
 Students will see fuel cell demonstrations, learn how the cells work, perform experiments, and learn about properties of water molecules.

-Information about Science on Wheels classes can be found on the Science on Wheels Web site, or by calling the Bradbury Science Museum at (505) 667-4444.
+Information about Science on Wheels classes can be found by calling the Bradbury Science Museum at (505) 667-4444.

 Los Alamos National Laboratory, a multidisciplinary research institution engaged in strategic science on behalf of national security, is operated by Los Alamos National Security, LLC, a team composed of Bechtel National, the University of California, BWXT Government Group, and URS, an AECOM company, for the Department of Energy’s National Nuclear Security Administration.